CUNY School of Law: Publications

-In spring 1982, Halpern hired Howard Lesnick as a distinguished professor of law.
-Lesnick believed the law only has significance in relation to the underlying human problems that it addresses.

 Student life

-Diversity

-CUNY Law's students are approximately 54% percent BIPOC as are 50% of faculty and staff.
-More than 28% are LGBTQTIA.
-Almost 32% are first generation college students.
-More than 68% of the faculty and staff are self-identified females.
+CUNY Law's incoming class of 2025 is nearly two-thirds BIPOC (26% Hispanic/Latinx, 22.8% Black/African American, 12.6% Asian, 5.1% Indigenous) with many students holding multiple identities.
+42% of the incoming students are first-generation college students, and 42% identify as LGBTQ+.
+The school has ranked as the nation’s most diverse law school in preLaw Magazine’s annual survey for the past three years in a row.

 CUNY School of Law in 2008 established the Center for Diversity in the Legal Profession which conducts original research and serves as a clearinghouse for data on the participation of people of color in the law.